nikbg3/advanced-edgetx-dashboard/README.md

 ## Installing

-Download the `quad.lua` script above and drag it to your radio.
+1. Download the `quad.lua` script above.
+1. Open `quad.lua` in notepad and edit **settings** section for you choice.

-You should place this into your `/SCRIPTS/TELEMETRY` folder.
+1. Place this script into your `/SCRIPTS/TELEMETRY` folder on the radio.

 ### Bootloader Method